CAcertOrg/cacert-codedocs/source/signer.rst

 The Signer Protocol
 ===================

 Communication with the signer is performed via a serial connection.
-That has to be established by the client before speaking the protocol defined here.
+That connection has to be established by the client before speaking the protocol defined here.

 .. _signer-request-data-format: